 The Breadcrumbz website was created by a military spouse and mother of two girls, Shannon Addison.
-She created the Breadcrumbz website for children of ages 6-12 to offer fun, free games, activities, and stories with an underlying theme of self acceptance activities for children.
+She created the Breadcrumbz website for children of ages 6-12 to offer fun, free games, activities, and stories with an underlying theme of self acceptance exercises for children.
 As she says, “I believe that true beauty exists in those things that differentiate us from everyone else.
 Through the process of developing self-acceptance, we gain empowerment… using the strengths that make each of us unique.”

 While children play and explore the Breadcrumbz site they can learn more about the crumb characters and come to understand what challenges each crumb faces, and how they work to overcome them.
 For example, the Whitney Crumb had an allergic reaction to something she ate at a birthday party which is something that kids need to be aware of to help build a greater level of understanding as well as acceptance.

 Each Breadcrumbz character has rooms filled with things to click on to get stories, games, and educational “fun” facts and self acceptance activities for children.
 The goal is for kids to connect with the characters so that they will want to follow them on their trail.
 As they come to recognize each character’s flaw through the stories and activities, they identify with different characters and learn self acceptance.
 The Breadcrumbz characters demonstrate through their journeys that it is perfectly acceptable to be who you are flaws and all.